Thank you

 Born again quarters named after new tram stops

-Ushering in gentrification through organic food shops
+Ushering in gentrification with organic food shops

 Despite its many changes of direction